Haakooto/FYS4150/Project4/README.md

 Alternatively, `plot.py` can be run directly from command line.
 Then the name of the desired function must be passed as a commandline argument, as well as the possible other arguments the function takes.
 These can be found the the respective docstrings.

+## Dependencies
+As noted already, Armadillo and OpenMP is used for the C++ code.
+The following modules not always in the standard python installation are used by `plot.py`:
+- numpy
+- scipy
+- pandas
+- plotly
+- subprocess
+- uncertainties